Surveillance video shows masked suspects who police say opened fire outside Florida concert - KESQ

 All of the people injured in the shooting were identified as Black and ranged in age from 17 to 32, according to a police news release.

-The two people killed were both 26-year-old men, police said.
-Of the 21 people injured, three are in critical condition, three have been discharged and the rest remain hospitalized.
+Two of the people killed were both 26-year-old men, police said.
+Of those injured, three are in critical condition, three have been discharged and the rest remain hospitalized.

+Additional details of the third victim killed, a woman, have yet to be released.

-Clayton Dillard III was one of the two people killed, several family members told CNN.
+Clayton Dillard III was one of the three people killed, several family members told CNN.

 Dillard, 26, had a 2-year-old son, according to his grandmother.
 She told CNN that family members had tried repeatedly to call Dillard on Sunday and tried to looked for him at area hospitals.
 Later that afternoon, several members of the extended family spent several hours at the shooting scene.